melih-yasar/melih-yasar/README.md

 ## About Me

-I'm a full-stack developer focused on building modern, reliable, and user-friendly applications.
+I'm a Software Developer Apprentice in Switzerland, currently working toward my EFZ in Application Development alongside a vocational baccalaureate.

-I enjoy working across both frontend and backend development, turning ideas into complete products and continuously improving my software engineering skills.
+My main focus is full-stack development, and I enjoy building complete applications from frontend to backend.
+I'm particularly interested in creating clean, practical, and reliable software while continuously expanding my technical skills and experience.

 ## Tech Stack